This article originally appeared on VICE UK.

-Bertie and Char: We've been described as J-17 meets Private Eye, which is very flattering and probably the closest anyone's got to pinning Mushpit down – including us.
-It's a combination of ridiculous satire, questionable life advice and fashion and photography from our favourite up-and-comers.
+Bertie and Char: We've been described as J-17 meets Private Eye, which is very flattering and probably the closest anyone's got to pinning Mushpit down—including us.
+It's a combination of ridiculous satire, questionable life advice, and fashion and photography from our favorite up-and-comers.

-If you like fashion for creativity and not for business, if you think about where stuff comes from and why, if you're interested in sex, love and beauty – but don't want to be patronised by adverts for "rad swimwear" or anti-wrinkle BB cream – then read Mushpit.
+If you like fashion for creativity and not for business, if you think about where stuff comes from and why, if you're interested in sex, love, and beauty—but don't want to be patronized by adverts for "rad swimwear" or anti-wrinkle BB cream—then read Mushpit.